310mc/https-310mc.github.io-tl/source/_posts/comet_show/second_half.md

 {% bubble Chiaki v2 %}
 Yeah!
 I love it, too!
 It was so unrestrained with how it did things.
 I would get so excited about what would happen next because you could never know what’s coming.

-Although, that freedom is likely because of its enormous amount of sales, the power to manage its cast and resources at will—and most of all, the support from the fans.
+Although, that freedom is likely because of its enormous amount of sales, the power to manage its cast and resources at will — and most of all, the support from the fans.
 {% endbubble %}

 {% bubble Midori curious %}